Eoljjang/odin-recipes/README.md

 # odin-recipes

-This is a website that contains many different recipies.
+This is a simple website that displays recipes.

-June 2, 2022:
+June 2 2022:
-- Building the website with basic HTML.
+- Built using basic HTML
-- Links and images are known knowledge.
-- Have not learnt CSS or JS yet.
+- No knowledge of CSS or JS